Lockbox-group/lockboxWebsite/README.md

 # How does the website works
 1. Website work process: https://drive.google.com/open?id=1cxUDHE3loHT4tZ4Sa_1rVfzUBxQ51DrZ \
   a.
 When testing admin login, use ONID: sum Password: woyaochitudou0411
-  B. When testing the "pickup package part", you need to make sure that the admin has successffully logout in the "admin page".
+  b.
+When testing the "pickup package part", you need to make sure that the admin has successffully logout in the "admin page".

 2. Check if admin login or not: https://drive.google.com/open?id=1e5zBKJMMxYsENPCeOn-Tijri9meee7d4
 3. EECE lockbox video: https://drive.google.com/a/oregonstate.edu/file/d/1Dg5efGddvlHtViF0bF_CeFcUCx_QkUcX/view?usp=sharing